Jocelyn Blore

 Please note that this certification is offered as part of an associate’s or bachelor’s degree plan, and students must complete courses with a grade of “C” or higher.
 Required courses include an introduction to criminal justice administration, crime scene investigation, and crime scene photography.
 Elective courses include forensic anthropology, bloodstain evidence, fingerprint evidence, and shooting incidents.

-Upon completing this program, students will be trained in death investigation techniques, evidence collection and preservation, investigative techniques, and tools used in forensics and fingerprinting.
+Upon completing this program, students will be trained in death investigation techniques, evidence collection and preservation, investigative techniques, and tools used in forensics, and fingerprinting.

 When you click on a sponsoring school or program advertised on our site, or fill out a form to request information from a sponsoring school, we may earn a commission.
 View our advertising disclosure for more details.

-These programs can be ideal for busy law enforcement, forensics, or criminology professionals seeking more formal instruction (and subsequent credentials) in crime scene investigations.
+These programs can be ideal for busy law enforcement, forensics, or criminology professionals looking for more formal instruction (and subsequent credentials) in crime scene investigations.
 Typical prerequisites to online degree programs may include submitting official transcripts with a minimum GPA (e.g., >3.0, especially in science courses); letters of recommendation; a personal statement; and test scores (e.g., SAT or GRE).

-Purdue Global hosts several online programs, including a crime scene technician (CST) certificate, as well as an associate of applied science (AAS), a bachelor of science (BS), and a master of science (MS) in criminal justice.
+Purdue Global hosts several online programs including a crime scene technician (CST) certificate, as well as an associate of applied science (AAS), a bachelor of science (BS), and a master of science (MS) in criminal justice.
 The BS program features five distinct emphases: forensic psychology, homeland security, juvenile justice, law enforcement, and CSI.
 The CSI track offers classes such as forensic fingerprint analysis, supervisory practices in criminal justice, and forensic chemistry & trace evidence analysis.

 The prerequisites for these programs are similar to those outlined above for the online CSI certificates and degrees.